-These Retro Egg Sandwich Rolls sliders are fantastic on the table for Christmas or any celebration and always a ‘hit’ for the little ones!
-An egg spread made with relish, scallions, mayonnaise, and the festive sweet pickle and pepper in the center.
+These Retro Egg Salad Appetizers are fantastic on the table for Christmas or any celebration and are always a ‘hit’ for the little ones!
+An egg salad spread made with relish, scallions, mayonnaise, and the festive sweet pickle and pepper in the center.

 A Family Tradition

 These sliders are close to my heart; I used to make them every year with my grandma.
 Now, I’m doing it for my kids and, someday, hopefully, grandkids.
 Since I can remember, those sandwiches have been part of the Christmas feast (buffet style) at home.
 My mom would have a table filled with finger food, and these were the first ones I would jump upon.

 Let’s face it; egg sandwiches are always a big favourite for kids.
 Plus, these are extra fun to make with the kiddos.
 The rolling part is the fun part!
 Back in the day, this type of long bread was pink, but nowadays, it’s back to white.

 You’ll need a clean moist towel for rolling the sandwiches; install it underneath the bread, and once filled with the egg spread and centrepieces, use the side of the towel to roll the sandwich gently.
 Once the roll is done, transfer it immediately to a plastic wrap and roll it in gently but tightly.
 Twist the plastic ends until tight and leave them in the fridge for a few hours or until it’s time to rumble.

 To finish it up, you’ll need a sharp thin knife to cut the sandwiches without making a mess.
 Unwrap the sandwiches, cut the ends first and then cut the sliders a thumb thick each sandwich.

 Other ideas for a holiday slider fest that would go well with these sandwiches:

 - EASY SHRIMP CEVICHE